-As leaders in coastal and marine environmental conservation, research, and preservation, the Virginia Aquarium boat trips bring the ocean to you.
-Since 1989, our boat trips have been staffed by knowledgeable marine educators engaging in responsible viewing practices, research, and conservation.
+As leaders in coastal and marine environmental conservation, research, and preservation, the Virginia Aquarium boat tours bring the ocean to you.
+Since 1989, our boat tours have been staffed by knowledgeable marine educators engaging in responsible viewing practices, research, and conservation.

 A portion of all ticket sales supports our education, research, and conservation initiatives.